Skip to content

 Export

-2. Click on the "three dots" to the right of the template and "Export"
+3. Click the "three dots" to the right of the template in the list

 How to set up a meeting rounds in Huma